KAMC Weather Webcast May 17th, 2021

 LUBBOCK, Texas — KAMC Meteorologist Lance Blocker has today’s forecast.
 Sponsored by J Ferg Pros.

-Tonight: Scattered thunderstorms overnight with a low of 59°.
-Some storms may be severe with damaging winds and large hail.
-South winds, 10-25 mph.
+Tonight: Increasing clouds overnight with a low of 62°.
+Southeast winds, 10-25 mph.

-Tomorrow: Isolated thunderstorms possible, with a few severe storms to the southeast.
-Afternoon high of 80°.
-Variable winds 10-25 mph.
+Tomorrow: Isolated thunderstorms possible, mainly west.
+Afternoon high of 79°.
+Southeast winds 5-15 mph.
+Chance of rain:10%.

-The KAMC Weatherlab has issued a Severe Weather Alert Day across the South Plains.
-That means we have the potential for strong to severe weather this afternoon, and we want to remind everyone to be weather aware today.
-It is important to have a way to receive warnings all afternoon.
+It will be another pleasant day as we close out the week.
+A few thunderstorms will be possible at the TX/NM state line this evening, but most of the South Plains will remain dry.
+Rain chances will increase through the weekend, becoming 20% on Sunday.
+The outlined green area on the map above shows a Level 1 out of 5 risk for severe weather Sunday evening.
+This is mainly for gusty winds and large hail.

-The Storm Prediction Center has upgraded our region to a Level 4 out of 5 risk for severe weather this afternoon.
-The primary threat is for large hail and damaging winds 70-80 mph.
-A few isolated tornadoes will be possible too.
+Out best chance of rain will arrive Monday afternoon with a 30% chance of scattered thunderstorms.
+We are likely to be in a Level 1 or Level 2 risk for severe weather Monday, but one has not been issued yet.
+The primary risk will, once again, be for damaging winds and large hail.
+Stay tuned for additional updates.

 -Lance Blocker